alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Referee

-A Referee volunteers to review code or derived data, providing evidence to the Investigator and Dataset Provider Representative that the researchers are complying with data handling practices.
+A Referee volunteers to review code or derived data (data which is computed from the original dataset), providing evidence to the Investigator and Dataset Provider Representative that the researchers are complying with data handling practices.

 ### Dataset Provider and Representative